rickys93/superhero-app/api/README.md

 The API has the following routes and functionalities:
 - `/`	`GET`	Returns a JSON object describing the API.
-- `/superheros`	`GET`	Returns a JSON object containing all the superheros.
+- `/superheroes`	`GET`	Returns a JSON object containing all the superheroes.
-- `/superheros`	`POST`	Accepts a JSON object and uses it to create and store a new superhero.
+- `/superheroes`	`POST`	Accepts a JSON object and uses it to create and store a new superhero.
-- `/superheros/top`	`GET`	Returns a JSON object representing the superhero with the most votes.
+- `/superheroes/top`	`GET`	Returns a JSON object representing the superhero with the most votes.
-- `/superheros/:id`	`GET`	Returns a JSON object representing a single superhero from the collection, selected by `:id`.
+- `/superheroes/:id`	`GET`	Returns a JSON object representing a single superhero from the collection, selected by `:id`.
-- `/superheros/:id`	`PATCH`	Updates a specific superhero, incrementing or decrementing its vote count.
+- `/superheroes/:id`	`PATCH`	Updates a specific superhero, incrementing or decrementing its vote count.
-- `/superheros/:id`	`DELETE`	Deletes a specific superhero, selected by `:id`.
+- `/superheroes/:id`	`DELETE`	Deletes a specific superhero, selected by `:id`.

 Use an API testing platform such as Hoppscotch to test the API.